rodoabad/angularjs-unit-testing-patterns/example/client/src/routes/pet-list/README.md

-# User route
+# Pet list route

 This route now uses ui-route's `resolve` which is a way to provide our controller with content or data that is custom to the state.
-For this scenario, we'll be resolving a data object coming from a service (UserInfoSvc).
+For this scenario, we'll be resolving a data object coming from a service.

 ## How to test